-Many youngsters earn extra money by mowing lawns.
+Lawn mowers help keep your yard looking healthy and trimmed.
 However, a lawn mower can be extremely dangerous if it is not handled properly.
-The U.S. Consumer Product Safety Commission reports that each year lawn mowers injure over 110,000 people seriously enough to require treatment in hospital emergency rooms.
+The U.S. Consumer Product Safety Commission reports that each year lawn mowers (riding and power) injure over 35,000 people seriously enough to require treatment in hospital emergency rooms.

 Lawn mower injuries include deep cuts, loss of fingers and toes, broken and dislocated bones, burns, and eye and other injuries.
 Some injuries are very serious.
 Both users of mowers and those who are nearby can be hurt.